cwarden45/Miller_Red_Jungle_Fowl_MHCY/Part1_Assembly/Other-Assembly_Assessment/README.md

 # Summary of Results

-## 190m7 (MHC-Y Region starts at 106,161 bp for beginning of GGLTR7-int repeat):
+## 190m7 (MHCY Region starts at 106,161 bp for beginning of GGLTR7-int repeat):

 *Pilon (Illumina)*: